Meowlala/BOIStageAPI15/doc.md

 - POST_SELECT_BOSS_MUSIC(currentstage, musicID, isCleared, musicRNG)
   - Return a number to use that MusicID as music, not running further callbacks.

+- POST_SELECT_CHALLENGE_MUSIC(currentstage, musicID, isCleared, musicRNG)
+  - Return a number to use that MusicID as music, not running further callbacks.

 - POST_SELECT_STAGE_MUSIC(currentstage, musicID, roomType, musicRNG)
   - Return a number to use that MusicID as music, not running further callbacks.